codatio/codat-docs/docs/expenses/sync-process/transfer-transactions.md

 ---
 title: "Create and update transfers"
 sidebar_label: "Create transfers"
-description: Record and update transfer transactions that represent your customers' spend
+description: Record and update transfer transactions that represent the movement of your customer's money
 ---

 import Tabs from "@theme/Tabs";